 I went back into the beauty business but not to do hair.
 I owned and managed a luxury spa and twenty-five employees for several years, then I lost everything in the fallout after the 2008 economic crash.
 A luxury business in a tourist town was not going to survive.

 In my early fifties I took some time off to decide what to do next.
 When I was a young woman I had fantasized about working in the publishing world, but one had to live in New York back then.
 After researching various careers, I remembered my love of books and my dream of being a book editor.
 I finally knew where the next turn in my life was going to take me.

 I worked with a mentor for three years while earning my copy editing certification from the University of California, Berkeley.
-I started my editing career in 2009 freelancing for Elsevier, a Dutch publishing company specializing in scientific, technical, and medical content.
+I started my editing career in 2010 freelancing for Elsevier, a global Dutch publishing company specializing in scientific, technical, and medical content.

-I have freelanced for Quest Publishing, Indiana University Press, White Cloud Press, and Blackstone Audio’s print division.
-Most of my work is now editing for independent authors, although I still do the occasional project for publishing companies.
-I specialize in nonfiction, although I edit the occasional work of fiction.
+I then freelanced for Quest Publishing, Indiana University Press, White Cloud Press, and Blackstone Audio’s print division.
+Now most of my work is developmental and copy editing for independent authors, although I accept the occasional project for publishing companies.
+I specialize in nonfiction, yet I still enjoy editing the occasional work of fiction.

 I founded the Southern Oregon Skywatchers astronomy club in 1993 and was president for several years.
-I also had a really fun side hustle for a long time, Astronomy for Everyone with Ms Galaxy, in which I taught the general public about the wonders of the night sky through community classes and “sidewalk astronomy.”
+I also had a really fun side business for a long time called Astronomy for Everyone with Ms Galaxy.
+I taught the general public about the wonders of the night sky through community classes and sidewalk astronomy.
 Astronomy remains one of my greatest passions.